Majuro: Sea

 Majuro Lagoon is an active port.
 It is one of the busiest tuna transshipment ports in the world, with 306,796 tons of tuna being moved from purse seine vessels to carrier vessels in 2018.

 The Marshall Islands Shipping Corporation was established by the Marshall Islands via the Marshall Islands Shipping Corporation Act 2004.
 It manages several government ships that move people and freight around the islands.
 These ships include three older ships (Langidrik, Aemman, and Ribuuk Ae), as well as two newer ships (Majuro, Kwajalein) which were donated to the Republic of the Marshall Islands by Japan in 2013.
 They also operate a landing craft (Jelejeletae).
 These vessels are the main link for transporting people and supplies to and from the outer islands.

-Additionally, the lagoon acts as a harbor for commercial fishing vessels, cruise ships, sport fishing boats, outrigger canoes and the occasional luxury yacht.
+Additionally, the lagoon acts as a harbor for commercial fishing vessels, cruise ships, and luxury yachts.

 Sport

 Majuro was initially scheduled to host the seventh edition of the Micronesian Games, in 2010.
 It subsequently renounced its hosting rights, citing a lack of adequate infrastructure.
 In 2018, the Marshall Islands were awarded the 2022 Micro Games, and a new stadium is being built in Majuro.
 (In 2021, it was decided to move back the Games a year, to 2023.)
 The new stadium is also expected to host soccer matches, which will be a first step in forming the Marshall Islands' first-ever national soccer team.

 Weightlifter Mattie Langtor Sasser competed for the Marshall Islands in the 2016 Summer Olympics, participating in the Women's 58 kg category on August 8.